MTV Video Music Awards: 2010s

+Lady Gaga opened the show dressed as her alter ego Joe Calderone, delivering a monologue and then performing her single "You and I" from her album Born This Way.
+She was joined on stage by Queen band member and guitarist Brian May.

 The tribute to Britney Spears included performances by young talents, who danced to various hit singles by Spears including "...Baby One More Time" and "Till the World Ends".
 After the tribute, Lady Gaga went onstage to present Spears the Michael Jackson Video Vanguard Award.
 While accepting her award she and Gaga (dressed as her alter ego Joe Calderone) teased a kiss.
 Spears rejected the exchange saying, "I've done that already", referring to her liplock with Madonna at the 2003 show.

 During Kanye West and Jay Z's surprise performance of "Otis", a man attempted to rush the stage but was quickly taken off by security.

 Katy Perry and Kanye West won the Award for Best Video for a Collaborative Single.
 As they went onstage to receive the award, Perry made a reference to West's incident with Taylor Swift two years back.
 This was the first award Perry won in four years of being nominated.

 Prior to her performance, Beyoncé announced on the red carpet that she and husband/rapper Jay Z were expecting a child.
 Straight after Beyoncé finished performing her song "Love on Top", she also revealed again that she was pregnant by showing off her baby bump and rubbing it.
 That evening, Beyoncé set the record for the most mentions on Twitter per second (with 8,868) and helped this year's VMAs become the most-watched broadcast in MTV history, pulling in 12.4 million viewers.

 A tribute to late singer Amy Winehouse also took place; Russell Brand delivered a monologue on his thoughts on her, after which Tony Bennett previewed his collaboration with her for his album Duets II.
 Afterwards, Bruno Mars performed "Valerie" in her honor.

 Katy Perry won three awards including Video of the Year for "Firework", and Lady Gaga won two awards, including the new category Best Video With a Message for "Born This Way".